firefly-iii/docs/new-docs/installation/self_hosted.md

 If you have no sudo rights, you can simply [download composer](https://getcomposer.org/download/) with the instructions under the header "manual download".
 Use `php composer.phar` instead of `composer` in the instructions ahead.

 This concludes the server preparations.
-If you're having trouble with (parts of) this step, please check out the :ref:`Server FAQ <faqselfhosted>`.
+If you're having trouble with (parts of) this step, please check out the FAQ.

 ## Installing Firefly III